Loading...

 How to consume Chicken thali without glucose spikes

-Include more fiber-rich vegetables such as spinach, broccoli, or cauliflower.
-These can help slow down the absorption of carbohydrates.
+Add more fiber-rich foods to your thali, such as vegetables like spinach, broccoli, or green beans.
+This helps slow down the absorption of sugar.

 healthspan-mbl